DataPolitik/decidim_viz_front/README.md

 This front-end is connected to a back-end using a REST API.
 You can download and contribute to the back-end by going to its Github repository: https://github.com/DataPolitik/decidim_viz_back

+## Can I contribute?

+Sure, please, go to the issues section (https://github.com/DataPolitik/decidim_viz_front/issues) to sse pending task, if you need inspiration.
+Also, you can propose new tasks by creating a new issue.
+Please, feel free to implement your contribution and, then, creating a pull request (https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).